rust-lang/rfcs/text/3127-trim-paths.md

 Although good for privacy and reproducibility, some people find it a hinderance for debugging: https://github.com/rust-lang/rust/issues/85463.
 Hence the user should be given control on if they want the virtual or local path.

-An alternative to `--remap-scope` is to have individual `--remap-path-prefxi`-like flags, one each for macro, debuginfo and diagnostics, requiring the full mapping to be given for each context.
+An alternative to `--remap-scope` is to have individual `--remap-path-prefix`-like flags, one each for macro, debuginfo and diagnostics, requiring the full mapping to be given for each context.
 This is similar to what GCC and Clang does as described below, but we have added a third context for diagnostics.
 This technically enables for even finer grained control, allowing different paths in different contexts to be remapped differently.
 However it will cause the command line to be very verbose under most normal use cases.